 The road is 20.0 km (12.42 miles) long, running south-north from Selva di Cadore to Pocol towards Cortina d'Ampezzo.
 The pass has featured in the Giro d’Italia race.

-Surrounded by mountains, this beautiful pass is well worth the drive.
+Tucked away on the northeastern part of the country and surrounded by high mountains, this beautiful pass is well worth the drive.
 The road is a pleasure to ride especially early in the morning when there is less traffic and includes outstanding and indescribable landscape with terrific views into the Dolomites mountain world.
 The pass once marked the boundary between the Republic of Venice and the Austrian Empire, the old border marker is still on at the pass.

 It was the setting for some of the scenes of the 1985 movie Ladyhawke, with Matthew Broderick and Michelle Pfeiffer.

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.